What Causes a Smelly Scalp?

 Incorporate scalp-soothing ingredients into your hair care routine.
 Prose’s shampoo and scalp mask contains CBD (short for cannabidiol) to help combat redness and instantly calm angry skin.
-Another star ingredient featured in our scalp mask is bamboo charcoal, which will help to draw out any impurities and remove excess sebum.
+Another star ingredient featured in our scalp mask is bamboo charcoal, which helps draw out any impurities and remove excess sebum.

 Wearing a hat

-Be sure to wash your hats and scarves often in order to avoid any unwanted bacteria from making a home on your head.
+Be sure to wash your hats and scarves often to avoid any unwanted bacteria from making a home on your head.